Conservative activist Charlie Kirk fatally shot in act of 'political assassination' at Utah college

 “This is a dark day for our state.
 It’s a tragic day for our nation," said Utah Gov. Spencer Cox.
 "I want to be very clear this is a political assassination.”

 Authorities did not immediately identify the person in custody, a motive or any criminal charges, but the circumstances of the shooting drew renewed attention to an escalating threat of political violence in the United States that in the last several years has cut across the ideological spectrum.
-The FBI, which investigates such acts, was helping lead the inquiry, though officials said at this point they had no reason to believe a second person was involved.
+The assassination drew bipartisan condemnation but a national reckoning over ways to prevent political grievances from manifesting as deadly violence seemed elusive.

 Videos posted to social media from Utah Valley University show Kirk speaking into a handheld microphone while sitting under a white tent emblazoned with the slogans “The American Comeback” and “Prove Me Wrong.”
 A single shot rings out and Kirk can be seen reaching up with his right hand as a large volume of blood gushes from the left side of his neck.
 Stunned spectators are heard gasping and screaming before people start to run away.
 The Associated Press was able to confirm the videos were taken at Sorensen Center courtyard on the Utah Valley University campus.

-The shooter, who Cox pledged would be held accountable in a state with the death penalty, wore dark clothing and fired from a roof on campus some distance away.

 Kirk was speaking at a debate hosted by his nonprofit political organization.
-Immediately before the shooting, Kirk was taking questions for an audience member about mass shootings and gun violence.
+Immediately before the shooting, Kirk was taking questions from an audience member about mass shootings and gun violence.

-“Do you know how many transgender Americans have been mass shooters over the last 10 years?” an audience member asked.
+“Do you know how many transgender Americans have been mass shooters over the last 10 years?” the person asked.
 Kirk responded, “Too many.”

 The questioner followed up: “Do you know how many mass shooters there have been in America over the last 10 years?”